Rachael is a self-published author and blogger in central Illinois who has been writing about entertainment topics since

 Moby Dick is one of those books that people might feel is no longer relevant, is hard to read, or too long.
 It was not written in today's world of Twitter and flash fiction, where the advice for writers is that every scene must move the plot forward.
 Today's top-selling novels are usually fast-paced quick reads, with just enough description to set the scene.

-By contrast, Moby Dick is full of passages of descriptions of things like whale biology (some of which is no longer accurate) and the rigors of life at sea.
+By contrast, Moby Dick is full of passages of descriptions of things like whale biology (some of which are no longer accurate) and the rigors of life at sea.
 In the middle, it's more about what life at sea is like than about the plot.
 But I still found it an intriguing, fascinating, enjoyable read, despite thinking I wouldn't enjoy it because of its reputation.

 So, who would like Moby Dick and what do you get from it as an entertainment experience?

 Describing the Life of a Sailor

-I was at first not interested in Moby Dick because I live a very long way away from the ocean and I thought reading about sailing would be boring.
+I was at first not interested in Moby Dick because I live a very long way from the ocean and I thought reading about sailing would be boring.
 But when I actually sat down with the book (thanks, quarantine), I was pleasantly surprised.
 The passages I thought would bore me actually ended up giving me a sense of adventure, danger, and mystery.
 The book gave me a sense of escape, something I love about the science fiction and fantasy novels I normally read.
 It also gives one a sense of exploration.
 It's also a great book for getting the reader to feel what the characters feel.
 The dark seas and the dark skies weigh the sailors down with gloom, uncertainty, and the horror of the unknown.
 You feel that pressure they're under as you go on a journey with them.